Hive

 In this module you will explore advanced techniques in programming as well as building an understanding of how high level objected-oriented languages are executed on a modern CPU.
 C++ will be used extensively, but we with reflect back on C#, as well as throwing in some assembly language.

-Mixed Reality is a blend of physical and virtual environments, unlocking natural and intuitive 3D human, computer, and environment interactions.
-Learn concepts and techniques in the field of mixed reality and user-centred testing and implement mixed reality applications using technologies applicable to the problem domain.
-You will use a mixed reality application to conduct a user test, analyse and report on results.
+eXtended Reality is a blend of physical and virtual environments, unlocking natural and intuitive 3D human, computer, and environment interactions.
+You will learn concepts and techniques in the field of mixed reality and user-centred testing.
+You will implement eXtended Reality applications using technologies applicable to the problem domain and use an eXtended Reality application to conduct a user test, analyse and report on results.

 Parallel and Concurrent Programming